About the CCC

 The Center is located in the Priddy Library on the third floor of the Biological Sciences and Engineering Building (BSE, Building IV, Suite 3139).
 You can use this map to help you find the entrance to the Center once in the BSE

 Making an Appointment

 Students interested in utilizing the free, confidential counseling services provide by the CCC should first make an appointment for an initial Intake session.
 The Intake session allows the client and counselor to discuss the issues and formulate a plan of action going forward.
-To set up an Intake appointment, call the Center's main number at 301-738-6273, or stop by the Center's reception desk, located in Building IV (BSE), Suite 3139.
-The CCC also is available for emergency services during all regular business hours.
-Walk-in services are available to the extent that counselors are not in session, or about to meet with another client.
+To set up an Intake appointment, call the Center's main number at 301-738-6273, or request an appointment online.
+The CCC currently is not available to provide emergency or walk-in services due to the COVID-19 pandemic.

 Perhaps the most important principle of counseling is that of confidentiality.
 A client needs to feel that they can speak freely, without anyone else knowing what they said, in order for the therapeutic work to be effective.
 The Center is vigilant when it comes to ensuring that what is said in the counseling session remains confidential, both in maintaining secure records (electronic and paper) and by not releasing information to anyone, even that the client has been seen, unless it is at the direction of the client.